Why Diversity Matters

-The typical student is between the ages of 18-22.
+The "traditional" college student is thought to be between the ages of 18-21.
 However, this university appears to attract a majority of older students.
-At Bethel University Tennessee, 15.1% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Bethel University Tennessee #361 in the nation for student age diversity.
+At Bethel University, 23.5% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Bethel #61 in the nation for student age diversity.

-Analyze the age range of Bethel University Tennessee undergraduates with the following chart.
+Analyze the age range of Bethel students with the following chart.

 Questions About Diversity

-- How is Bethel University Tennessee doing at supporting students from all financial backgrounds?
+- How is Bethel doing at supporting students from all financial backgrounds?

-Even a school with great racial, ethnic and geographic diversity may not be diverse when it comes to the economic backgrounds of their students.
-To get a better idea of how Bethel University Tennessee is supporting low-income students check the Financial Aid Page.
+Schools with otherwise excellent racial and ethnic diversity still may not be diverse when it comes to other factors, such as income levels.
+Get a better idea of how Bethel supports low-income students by visiting the Financial Aid Page.

 Call the school to find out what they are doing to stimulate diversity, and what student clubs, groups and associations are available that encourage diversified points of views on campus.